Everything you need to know about how your body digests and uses the protein you eat.

 When you hear about "protein digestibility," it’s often in concert with amino acid composition.
 We’ll focus on digestibility for now, but note that it’s only half of the equation.

 A few factors impact how well your body digests a protein source.
 First is amino acid composition.
-Casein and whey protein both come from cow’s milk, but whey is digested faster—part of the reason it’s favored by weight lifters and athletes looking for quick muscle gains via protein synthesis.
+Casein and whey protein both come from cow’s milk, but whey is digested faster, which is part of the reason it’s favored by weight lifters and athletes looking for quick muscle gains via protein synthesis.

 When examining the composition of whey versus casein, the Journal of Sports Science & Medicine noted that whey has more glutamine and leucine, two amino acids that influence muscle protein metabolism.
 The extra glutamine and leucine means the amino acids from whey protein are absorbed into the bloodstream faster than casein, although casein’s slower digestibility means it’ll make you feel full longer than if you’d eaten whey.